-Member States shall ensure that when the operator of the district heating or cooling system refuses to connect a supplier of heating or cooling information is provided by the operator to the competent authority according to paragraph 9 on the reasons for the refusal, as well as the conditions and measures that would need to be taken in the system in order to enable the connection.
+Member States shall ensure that when [] the operator of the district heating or cooling system [] refuses to connect a supplier of heating or cooling [] information is provided by the operator to the competent authority according to paragraph 9 on the reasons for the refusal, as well as the conditions and measures that would [] need to be taken in the system in order to enable the connection.

-6. Member States may exempt from the application of paragraph 4:

-a) new district heating or cooling systems [] that constitute 'efficient district heating and cooling' within the meaning of Article 2(41) of Directive 2012/27/EU [];

-b) existing district heating or cooling systems that become efficient in the sense of Article 2(41) of Directive 2012/27/EU within 5 years from [date of entry into force of this Directive] based on a plan approved by the competent authority.

-- 7. The right to disconnect or switch supplier as set out in this Article may be exercised by individual customers, by joint undertakings formed by customers or by parties acting on the behalf of customers.
-For multi-apartment blocks, such disconnection may only be exercised at whole building level. - 8.
+- 6. Member States may exempt from the application of paragraph 4: - a) new district heating or cooling systems [] that constitute 'efficient district heating and cooling' within the meaning of Article 2(41) of Directive 2012/27/EU []; - b) existing district heating or cooling systems that become efficient in the sense of Article 2(41) of Directive 2012/27/EU [within 5 years from [date of entry into force of this Directive] by 2025 based on a plan approved by the competent authority: - c) district heating and cooling systems in operation before the [entry into force of this Directive] with less than [5.000 end-consumers [or less than 100 customers]. - 7.
+The right to disconnect or request to change the supply source within the district heating and cooling systems [switch supplier as set out in this Article] may be exercised by individual customers, by joint undertakings formed by customers or by parties acting on the behalf of customers.
+For multi-apartment blocks, such disconnection may only be exercised at whole building level in accordance with the applicable dwelling law. - 8.
 Member States shall require electricity distribution system operators to assess at least every four years [], in cooperation with the operators of district heating or cooling systems in their respective area, the potential of district heating or cooling systems to provide balancing and other system services, including demand response and storing of excess electricity produced from renewable sources and if the use of the identified potential would be more resource- and cost-efficient than alternative solutions.